 The life of the Last Emperor Puyi spans the transition from Imperial China to the People's Republic and exemplifies the turmoil of the time.
 After the trauma of the Taiping Rebellion and the Opium Wars it had become the norm for Dowager Empress Cixi to rule as the regent on behalf of infant Emperors since 1861.

-Born in 1906 Puyi was kept as a prisoner in Imperial opulence within the Forbidden City.
+Puyi was born in 1906 as a prisoner in Imperial opulence within the Forbidden City.
 Dowager Empress Cixi struggled in vain to maintain control over a disunited and bankrupt nation.
 It was the attitude towards the foreigners that was causing the greatest trouble.
 Imperial support for the anti-foreigner Boxer Rebellion movement greatly weakened the position of the Imperial family.

 Emperor Puyi was only six when the Republic of China was declared in 1911 and took no part in these events, in fact he remained unaware of them.
 Surprisingly, his sheltered life of luxury within the thick walls of the Forbidden City was hardly affected by the change, he remained the Emperor of China in title and honor.
 The new Republic had a slender grasp on power, the overwhelming mass of the population had for thousands of years been ruled by an Emperor and so it was judged politically expedient to not change the situation drastically.
 So the Imperial Court was given extensive funds to continue life in lavish and wasteful luxury just as it had done before 1911.
 The only change was that the Emperor's power did not extend beyond the walls of the Forbidden Palace.
 It was the machinations of imperialist minded Yuan Shikai that governed his fate.
 Seen by the Europeans as the strong man who could unite and modernize China, Yuan Shikai acted as the effective regent for Puyi.
 Yuan Shikai's ambitions were, however, to found his own dynasty rather than continue as President of a Republic.
 When he proclaimed himself Emperor in 1915, revolts began anew and he died from kidney failure later in 1915 with the country still locked in rebellion.

 So in the years 1912-24 Puyi was still seen as a potential ruler of China should the fragile Republic fail.
-He still bore the title and privileges of Emperor but without any power outside the palace.
 For these twelve years China had both a President and Emperor.
 Indeed in July 1917 General Zhang Xun at the zenith of his power had Puyi proclaimed emperor again, but only for 11 days.
-It seems Zhang wanted the Emperor to become again an absolute ruler rather than a fugurehead and this was unacceptable to most Republicans.
+It seems Zhang wanted the Emperor to become an absolute ruler rather than a figurehead and this was unacceptable to most Republicans.
 The leading world power at this time was Britain and it was the Scotsman Reginald Johnston ➚ who became Puyi's most trusted adviser, friend and mentor.
 Ostensibly he was brought in as tutor in English but he acted as a spy, passing on reports to the British legation.
 Britain wanted an insider in the Palace if the shaky Republican grip on power should end.
 Britain seemed to have backed a constitutional monarchy for China, as that was the system in Britain, where the monarch is head of state but has no political power.
 Reginald Johnston had been governor of the British enclave at Weihaiwei, Shandong and had learned much of Chinese customs and had become a scholar of Chinese literature.
 He was seen by his British masters as to have become too Chinese and not entirely trusted.
 Johnston introduced many modernizations to the Imperial Court despite the open opposition of the Imperial eunuchs and Dowager Empresses.
 Telephones, bicycles, films, spectacles and western clothes were some of the many new innovations that at last made their way into the Palace.

 It was only in the 1930s that Emperor Hirohito ➚'s plans for conquest of China and Asia became clear.
 Puyi was powerless to stop himself becoming the tool of the Japanese in Manchuria.
 He was installed as Emperor of Manchuguo ➚ (Manchuria) on 1st March 1934, a step that greatly legitimized Japan's control of the region.
 Puyi was imprisoned in the former Salt Tax Administration building ➚ in Changchun.
 He was not allowed out and the Japanese selected who was allowed to come in to see him.
 He put his Imperial seal on all the official papers that were put before him, he had no choice.
 The years were of utmost boredom, he had a small household of servants and family.
 He became a devout Buddhist and a vegetarian.
 His wife Wanrong ➚ (a.k.a.
 Elizabeth) became an opium addict and they had no children.